-4) Any other form of health issues such as diabetes, thyroid etc.
+- Any other form of health issues such as diabetes, thyroid, etc.

 A FEW HAIR LOSS CONDITIONS EXPLAINED

-A contagious type of fungal infection in the form of ringworms commonly known as tinea capitis.
+A contagious type of fungal infection in the form of ringworm commonly known as tinea capitis.
 It attacks the scalp and creeps into the hair causing lesions.
-Kids touch, feel and share is one of the major contributors to this infection and this takes place in schools.
-It affects the eyebrows and eyelashes as well, leaving flakes and itching as an aftermath.
-Once diagnosed with the help of an ultraviolet light the doctor prescribes antifungal medicine/medication and/or special shampoos/lotions for a minimum of 7-8 weeks.
+Kids touch, feel, and share is one of the major contributors to this infection and this takes place in schools.
+It affects the eyebrows and eyelashes as well, leaving flakes and itching as aftermath.
+Once diagnosed with the help of ultraviolet light the doctor prescribes antifungal medicine/medication and/or special shampoos/lotions for a minimum of 7-8 weeks.

-Lookout for round or oval shaped patterns on you kids scalp this could well be the most important indication that’s he/she has alopecia areata.
+Lookout for round or oval-shaped patterns on your kid’s scalp this could well be the most important indication that’s he/she has alopecia areata.
 Once the conditioning effect completely takes over you may notice major hair fall while combing and even flicking your hand through the hair.
 All it leaves behind are smooth bald patches in the shapes we highlight earlier.
 However, it a rare condition to date there is no one test to detect it, the only way to know about is when the scalp is examined by the plastic surgeon.
-Unfortunately, there is no cure only a few medicines to prolong/slow down the hair fall process.
+Unfortunately, there is no cure for only a few medicines to prolong/slow down the hair fall process.

 Just make sure you observe your kids for unusual habits and/or other signs.
-And, without wasting much time get it detected early by one of India’s most accomplished, board certified plastic, cosmetic and aesthetic surgeon in the South East Asia Region, Dr. Amit Gupta.
+And, without wasting much time get it detected early by one of India’s most accomplished, board-certified plastic, cosmetic and aesthetic surgeons in the South East Asia Region, Dr. Amit Gupta.
 Having the best state-of-the-art clinics in Delhi and Gurgaon.

 Book Your Free Consultation Today, call 9999972949 or visit www.divinecosmeticsurgery.com